Peakboard/peakboard.github.io/content/_scripting/en-script-engine.md

 * Data should or must be prepared (e. g. filter or aggregation)
 * Texts should be formatted according to certain rules

-The basic scripting language is LUA, and there are numerous documentation and tutorials on the Internet.
+The basic scripting language is Lua, and there are numerous documentation and tutorials on the Internet.
 A very nice documentation can be found on this [website](https://www.lua.org/docs.html).
-In addition to the standard functionalities of LUA, however, the Peakboard-Designer also offers some extensions of this language.
+In addition to the standard functionalities of Lua, however, the Peakboard-Designer also offers some extensions of this language.
 These can be found on the left side of the script editor.

 ## Scripts for events